 Following surgery, your child will return home for four weeks to allow the swelling and soreness to subside and the incision to heal.
 After several days, the incision may get wet during bathing or showering.

 The externally worn speech processor is activated about four weeks after surgery.
 The activation and programming is performed at the implant center.
 Programming for each implant is customized for the patient and takes about six hours over a two-day period.

 Benefit from a cochlear implant usually improves with time but can't be guaranteed.
-Most people are able to engage in hearing activities, such as listening to an iPod, enjoying a movie, using a phone and participating in social activities.
+Most people are able to engage in hearing activities, such as listening to music, enjoying a movie, using a phone and participating in social activities.
 Rehabilitation after surgery is key to maximizing the benefits of the cochlear implant, so motivation is critical.
 We encourage our patients to:

 - Use the device during all waking hours

 - Listen, speak and interact with others as much as possible